shakahl/LibreAutomate-C-Sharp/Other/DocFX/_doc/api/index.md

 ##### Other dll files
 - 64\AuCpp.dll - used by Au.dll in 64-bit processes.
 - 32\AuCpp.dll - used by Au.dll in 32-bit processes.
-- 64\sqlite3.dll - used by the SQLite wrapper class in 64-bit processes.
+- 64\sqlite3.dll - used by the ASqlite class in 64-bit processes.
-- 32\sqlite3.dll - used by the SQLite wrapper class in 32-bit processes.
+- 32\sqlite3.dll - used by the ASqlite class in 32-bit processes.

 These files are in the editor folder.
-When creating an .exe file from a script, they are copied to the .exe folder, except sqlite3.dll.
+The .exe compiler copies them to the .exe folder if need.

 Other dll files in the editor folder are not part of the library.
 They are undocumented.